numinary/numinary.github.io/_posts/2017-02-07-business-analytics-50.markdown

 I don't think it's just the novelty.
 If novelty were enough, there would be hundreds of spreadsheet programs and thousands of word processors (that you'd actually heard of).

-### <i>Premise: The cost function for software products maps the value and complexity of user tasks to the cognitive friction associated with their completion.</i>
+#### <i>Premise: The cost function for software products maps the value and complexity of user tasks to the cognitive friction associated with their completion.</i>

+I know that sounds pretty awful but stay with me.

 Cognitive Friction (CF) is a phrase coined by Alan Cooper in his 1999 book “The Inmates are Running the Asylum”.
 Cooper defines it as